janicep/janicep.github.io/_posts/2018-09-07-finding-home.md

 comments: true
 ---

 <p> In my twenty-and-some years, I've called California, Connecticut, and Hong Kong my home.
 I've spent my summer months in New York, D.C., and Beijing.
-This sort of itineracy creates certain habits: when you know that at the end of however many weeks, everything must come off the walls and into as boxes to be shipped off to the next location, your conception of home changes. </p>
+This sort of itinerancy creates certain habits: when you know that at the end of however many weeks, everything must come off the walls and into as boxes to be shipped off to the next location, your conception of home changes. </p>

 <p> What exactly makes a place "home"?
 Is it knowing how to walk through your house in pitch darkness, how to finagle the radiator knob, or how to shave thirty seconds off your route to your favorite coffee shop?
 Is it finding that one person who will bake an apple pie with you on a Thursday midnight, or having people around who call out your faults to help you grow, even when it hurts? </p>